marczaku/105-unity-basics/2-scripting/README.md

 - Implement the Start Unity Event Method in your Script
   - Find the correct signature (return type, method name, parameters) on the slides for Start
   - Within the Method body, which only gets invoked once when the Game Starts:
-    - The Property `Transform transform {get;}` allows us to access our `Transform` Component, which holds our position.
+    - The Property `Transform transform {get;}` that your script inherits from class `Component` allows us to access the `Transform` Component on the same GameObject as your Script instance.
-    - `Transform` has a Property `Vector3 position {get;set;}` with which we can change the `x`, `y` and `z` coordinates of our position.
+    - `Transform` class has a Property `Vector3 position {get;set;}` with which we can change the `x`, `y` and `z` coordinates of our position.
-    - We can use the `+=` operator to change the position in a certain direction.
+    - We can use the `+=` operator to add a `Vector3` to our position, which will move the `position` in that direction.
-    - `Transform` also has a Property `Vector3 right {get;}` which returns the direction of the Transform's right side (which is always different depending on the GameObject's rotation)
+    - `Transform` class also has a Property `Vector3 right {get;}` which returns the direction of the Transform's right side (which is always different depending on the GameObject's rotation)
     - If we would add the whole `right` Vector to our `position`, each brick would move a whole Unity Unit in distance (remember, a Brick is 3 Units long and 1 wide, so that'd be way too much)
     - We also want them all to have some random offsets, sometimes in one, sometimes in the other direction
     - So we can multiply the `right` Vector with a random `float`:
-    - `transform.right * Random.Range(-.1f,.1f)`
+    - ` * Random.Range(-.1f,.1f)`
     - This way, each Brick will receive a random offset.
-Sometimes .1 to the left side, sometimes .1 to the right side, sometimes 0.
+Sometimes .1 to the left side, sometimes .1 to the right side, sometimes 0 or anything in between.
 - Don't forget to attach the `Brick` Script to your `Brick` Prefab.
 Not on one or each of the Game Objects in the Scene, but on the Prefab in your Project Window.
 - Test it!